OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 Usage
 ================================================================================

 This completely fresh user experience is available by accessing ``http://<OPENNEBULA-FRONTEND>:2616``.
 Users will find on the left menu the available tabs to manage resources, as described in the following subsections.

 VMs Tab
 --------------------------------------------------------------------------------

-On the VMs tab, users will find all their Virtual Machines, allowing them to instantiate VMs and manage them individually by adding attributes and performing operations like changing permissions, attaching disks, attaching networks, taking snapshots, adding scheduled action, and allowing the remote console connections, and more.
+Users will find all their Virtual Machines, allowing you to instantiate and manage them individually by adding attributes and performing operations like changing permissions, attaching disks, attaching networks, taking snapshots, adding scheduled actions, remote console connections and more.

-On the other hand, some actions can be done through multiple VMs such as: suspend, stop, power-off, reboot, resume, undeploy, and more.
+On the other hand, some actions can be done through multiple VMs such as: ``suspend``, ``stop``, ``power-off``, ``reboot``, ``resume``, ``undeploy`` and more.

 |fireedge_sunstone_vms_tab|

 VM Template Tab
 --------------------------------------------------------------------------------

-On the VM Templates tab, users will find their Templates, allowing them to update, clone, and instantiate them.
+Users will find their Templates, allowing them to update, clone, and instantiate them.
 Also, the user will be able to manage the permissions, share and unshare, lock and unlock them, and more.

 |fireedge_sunstone_templates_tab|

 Marketplace Tab
 --------------------------------------------------------------------------------

-On the Marketplace Apps tab, users will be able to download images and create templates or download them locally on their computer.
+Users will be able to download images and create templates from it or download them locally on their computer.

 |fireedge_sunstone_marketapps_tab|